roboception/rc_genicam_api/README.md

 layers.
 All transport layers are provided as systems to the application.

-For convenience, if the environment variable is not defined or empty, it is the internally redefined with the install path of the provided transport layer (as known at compile time!).
-If the package is not installed, the install path is changed after compilation or moved to another location after installation, then the transport layer may not be found.
-In this case, the tools show an error on 64 bit systems like:
+For convenience, if the environment variable is not defined or empty, it is internally defined with the install path of the provided transport layer (as known at compile time!).
+If the package is not installed, the install path is changed after compilation or the package is moved to another location after installation, then the transport layer may not be found.
+In this case, the tools show an error that looks on 64 bit systems like:

     'No transport layers found in path GENICAM_GENTL64_PATH'

-In this case, the environment variable must be set to the directory in which the transport layer (i.e. file with suffix '.cti') resides.
+In this case, the corresponding environment variable (see above) must be set to the directory in which the transport layer (i.e. file with suffix '.cti') resides.

 Under Windows, as second fall back additionally to the install path, the directory of the executable is also added to the environment variable.
 Thus,